-Discover Elk Island National Park Of Canada, AB
+Discover the best RV rental in Elk Island National Park Of Canada, AB!

 Canada's first designated wildlife refuge, Elk Island National Park lies alongside Lake Tawayik in Alberta.
 While it’s not one of the larger parks overall, spanning over 75 square miles.
 The park serves as an important conservation region for the American bison.
 The Yellowhead Highway goes straight through the park and leads to Edmonton, around 30 minutes away.